GKHPing/netflix-content-research/README.md

 ## Netflix Content Strategy Research
-Applied research using public Netflix catalog data to explore global content strategy

-## Why This Project Exists
+This project explores trends in Netflix’s global content catalog using publicly available data.
-This project demonstrates how applied data research can inform decisions around content strategy, localization, and platform growth using publicly available data.
+The goal is to demonstrate applied research thinking relevant to content strategy, localization, and platform growth.

+## Methodology

-It is designed as a research-style analysis rather than a dashboard or technical demo.
+- It is designed as a research-style analysis rather than a dashboard or technical demo.
-Disclamier: This project uses public data on Kaggle and does not represent Netflix internal data models or strategic decisions, main purpose is to showcase my capabilities to deliver research based analysis.
+- Uses public data on Kaggle and does not represent Netflix internal data models or strategic decisions
+- Data cleaning and feature engineering
+- Descriptive and comparative analysis across regions and time
+- Visualization-driven insight development

+## Dataset
+Public Netflix catalog metadata sourced from Kaggle.
+Includes title type, genre, release year, country availability, and duration.

 ## Research Questions
 - How has Netflix’s content mix (movies vs series) evolved over time?